Andrew Benintendi Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.43 team ERA that ranks 20th among all MLB pitching staffs.
+- The Tigers have a 4.48 team ERA that ranks 22nd across all league pitching staffs.

+- Tigers pitchers combine to allow 68 total home runs at a clip of 1.3 per game (to rank 20th in the league).

+- Olson makes his first start of the season for the Tigers.

 © 2023 Data Skrive.
 All rights reserved.